beigeworm/PoshCord-C2/README.md

 5. Do the same with any other command listed - To run that module.

 **MODULES**
 1. `Message` : Send a message window to the Users desktop.
+2. `SpeechToText`  : Send microphone audio transcript to Discord
-2. `Screenshot`  : Sends a screenshot of the desktop to Discord.
+3. `Screenshot`  : Sends a screenshot of the desktop to Discord.
-3. `KeyCapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
+4. `KeyCapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
-4. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
+5. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
-5. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
+6. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
-6. `Systeminfo` : Send System information as text file to Discord. (takes a few minutes to gather data)
+7. `Systeminfo` : Send System information as text file to Discord. (takes a few minutes to gather data)
-7. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
+8. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
-8. `FolderTree` : Save folder trees to file and send to Discord.
+9. `FolderTree` : Save folder trees to file and send to Discord.
-9. `FakeUpdate` : Spoof windows update screen.
+10. `FakeUpdate` : Spoof windows update screen.
-10. `AddPersistance` : Add this script to the startup folder.
+11. `AddPersistance` : Add this script to the startup folder.
-11. `RemovePersistance` : Remove this script from the startup folder.
+12. `RemovePersistance` : Remove this script from the startup folder.
 13. `IsAdmin`  : Check if the session is admin.
 14. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
 15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)